mythaxis/mythaxis.github.io/content/editorial policy.md

 {{< /details >}}

-### What characteristics do we appreciate in a submission?
+### What characteristics do you appreciate in a submission?

 {{< details title="WHAT WE WANT" open="false">}}